Greek drama not likely to waylay Federal Reserve

 The run-up in the dollar over the last year nicked U.S. exports to an extent that surprised the Fed, and any new surge in the currency could mean another hit to exports and to jobs.

-The U.S. employment report for June will be issued Thursday, ahead of the long Fourth of July holiday weekend.
-As long as that and other upcoming reports show continued strong job creation, well above 200,000 per month, the Fed would likely proceed with an initial rate increase in September, analysts said.
+The U.S. employment report for June will be issued Thursday, ahead of the Fourth of July holiday.
+As long as that and other upcoming reports show continued strong job creation, well above 200,000 per month, the Fed would likely proceed with an initial rate increase in September, analysts said on Monday.

 FED WATCHING MARKETS